 I think film would give you a broader breadth of education than strictly fashion.
 I studied architecture and learned how to see the world in a very exciting way.
 Film is about seeing, so wouldn’t you learn to see more as a film major?

 I don’t know.
 I guess I’m just sharing my philosophy.
-I’m not the best person to give out job advice because I’m still not sure how I’m going to pay rent in two months.posted over 5 years ago
+I’m not the best person to give out job advice because I’m still not sure how I’m going to pay rent in two months.posted almost 6 years ago